 This is something City of Titans plans to avoid at all costs, and we’ve put a great deal of thought into how to finance profitably but ethically.
 We recognize the reality of game addiction, and want to ensure this is difficult for our players to develop.

 Instead of lockboxes, our booster packs - bundles of related unlocks sold together for a discount - will include a bonus chance to win something else.
 So, for example, you might buy the Ninja Pack (just a random name for now), and you would gain the ninjitsu animation set, multiple props associated with the Ninja, Ninja costume set unlock, and a random extra piece from somewhere else in the game.
+Note that this random piece is not exclusive to the random chance.
+It will always be something purchasable directly elsewhere.
 The booster packs already contain a predetermined list of items of appropriate value - the random bonus is gratis.

 Everything evolves, and each generation improves on the last.
 We at Missing Worlds Media studied the best and the worst out there very closely to find the best solution to an ethical business model that profits us and you, and we look forward seeing all you Titans in Titan City one day.

 Written by DC 'Terwyn' James and Nathaniel 'Doctor Tyche' Downes

 Read more stories about Titan City at Hijinx